 BY HENRIK DAHL

-Like many others, I learned about shamanism by reading books by authors such as Castaneda and Eliade.
-But after several years of reading about shamanism, I decided it was time to learn about the subject from a purely practical point of view.
-A few weeks earlier I had read an article in a Swedish newspaper about a woman who was leading courses in shamanism.
+Like many others, I first learned about shamanism by reading books by authors such as Castaneda and Eliade.
+But after several years of reading about the subject, I decided it was time to learn about it from a practical point of view.
+In the winter of 2009, I read an article in a Swedish newspaper about a woman who was leading shamanic courses.
 She had just published a book on the subject and was presented as an authority in Sweden.
 A workshop was scheduled to take place just outside my hometown, and I jumped at the opportunity to go.
 I figured the course would be a perfect chance to get a glimpse into Swedish neoshamanism.
-Here is my story of what took place when I was secretly doing fieldwork on a shamanic weekend course.
+Yet my enthusiasm would soon be replaced by mixed feelings and increasing doubt towards the organisers.

 After a short walk I got to the address where I had arranged to meet with the organisers for a ride to the location of the workshop.
 I got into a van with the leader of the course, her sidekick and two other people, one of whom was also acting as the chef of the workshop.
 They looked… uhm quite normal.
 No “weird” clothing or anything outrageous, just normal looking people.
 The woman leading the workshop was also the one driving the van.
 She didn’t know the way in the Southern part of the country and had to ask the chef for directions.
 I would estimate the leader to be in her sixties.
 She wore black jeans and a black sweater, and had crow’s feet around her eyes with little or no make up.
 We passed a square while still in the city and one of the participants, a young woman in her twenties of Chilean origin, pointed and said to the sidekick: “That’s were the Scientologists are trying to enlist new members.
 They’re using neurolinguistics to convince people to join them.”
 It seems there’s rivalry rather than tolerance between the New Age groups, I thought to myself.
 The van was soon out of town and we entered the Swedish agricultural landscape.
 We drove by enclosed pastures with several horses in them.
 It didn’t take long before getting to the place for the retreat.
 The van pulled up to a red brick house, which during the weekdays was a school, but this weekend was the place for a course in shamanism.